fcsonline/cargo-permissions/README.md

 The main idea for this project is to have a set of _permissions_ associated with some specific list of standard packages.
 On the other hand, through a AST analysis, check the standard libraries used by a crate.
-For example, if a crate starts using `std:net` library, is going to adquire the `net` permission.
+For example, if a crate starts using `std::net` library, is going to adquire the `net` permission.
 All crates that use this other crate as dependency are going to adquire the `net` permission, inderictly though.
 This permission acquisition goes up to the last package.